Configuring engagement policies for actions

 To remove all previously added criteria, click.

 On the Engagement policy tab, expand the Eligibility, Applicability, or Suitability section.

 In the first column, select a field, a Strategy, or a When condition from the list.To make a property available for use as an eligibility condition, define it as a Relevant Record for your primary context class, which by default is your Customer class.
-For more information, see Configuring properties for use in engagement policies.
+For more information, see Configuring properties for use in engagement policies and proposition filters.

 In the second column, select a comparator from the list.
 For Strategies, the comparator is always has results for.

 In the third column, select as needed:

 - For field conditions, enter a value in the field or select a field by clicking Select values.
 The system compares the value of this field to the value of the corresponding field or condition in the first column.
 For example, Status work is equal to Done.